-In this article, I will explain how many carbohydrates you can eat a day to lose weight in a healthy way.
-Further on you will find an overview where you can see how many carbohydrates per day suit your lifestyle.
+In this article, I will explain how many carbohydrates you can eat a day to lose weight healthily.
+Further on, you will find an overview where you can see how many carbs per day suit your lifestyle.

 What are carbohydrates?